lightning/bolts/02-peer-protocol.md

-Given the variance in fees, and the fact that the transaction may be spent in the future, it's a good idea for the fee payer to keep a good margin, say 5x the expected fee requirement, but differing methods of fee estimation mean we don't specify an exact value.
+Given the variance in fees, and the fact that the transaction may be spent in the future, it's a good idea for the fee payer to keep a good margin, say 5x the expected fee requirement, but differing methods of fee estimation means an exact value is not specified.

 Since the fees are currently one-sided (the party which requested the channel creation always pays the fees for the commitment transaction),